nms-scribe/cosmopoeia/idea.md

 [ ] I need some default QGIS project with some nice styles and appearance which can be saved to the same directory.
 Any way to specify the filename when we create it (how difficult is it to "template" the project)?
 Or, do we come up with a standard file name as well?
 [ ] Documentation
     [ ] Include a caveat that this is not intended to be used for scientific purposes (analyzing streams, etc.) and the algorithms are not meant to model actual physical processes.
+    [ ] Include a note that unlike it's predecessors, there are certain things I won't touch, like Coats of Arms, random zones and markers.
+There has to be a point where your imagination gets to take over, otherwise there is no real purpose for this tool.
     [ ] Include explanation of all commands
     [ ] Include explanation of the data in the output file.
 [ ] Figure out how to compile and deploy this tool to various operating systems.
 At least arch linux and windows.